OWASP/www-chapter-portland/tab_organization.md

 The Mentorship committee helps match mentor and mentee pairs, recruit people to utilize our mentorship program, develop resources for learning, and check in with mentorship pairs.

 ### Members
+* Terry Tower - Chair
-* Cara Tang - Co-Chair
+* Cara Tang
-* David Quisenberry - Co-Chair
+* David Quisenberry
 * Sam Lim
-* Terry Tower
 * Radana Dvorak

 ### Opportunities